The Most Beautiful Place in Every European Country

 This 1,000-year-old monastery has endured a history almost as dramatic as its clifftop setting, with imperial invaders taking turns ransacking it and even the odd earthquake shaking things up.
 Legend has it that the name comes from the time an apprentice fell from the tower and called out for God to give him wings -- “Ta tev” in Armenian.
 Probably best not to check if that trick still works.

-Alpbach’s been voted Austria’s most beautiful village by... all of the people in all of Austria (we chose Hallstatt, but maybe they know better).
-The area's lush green fields were reportedly a filming location for The Sound of Music and in the winter, the hills are even more alive as snow-caked ski runs.
+In our professional opinion, there’s nothing more beautiful than inhaling obscene amounts of cheese and schnapps whilst hiking through the Alps on the “Cheese Road.”
+But Alpbach’s been voted Austria’s most beautiful village by... all of the people in all of Austria, and who are we to argue?
+The area's lush green fields were a filming location for The Sound of Music and in the winter, the hills are even more alive as snow-caked ski runs.

 This 16th-century castle was built in Gothic Belarussian style, before Baroque and Renaissance touches were added on by a later owner -- so really it’s a wonder it has turned out so pretty.
 Inside, it’s a treasure trove of history, from the castle’s aristocratic origins to its conversion to a Jewish ghetto during World War II.